meet the team

-Meet our growing team of allied health clinicians including our Clinical Psychologists and Occupational Therapists.
+Meet our growing team of allied health clinicians including our Psychologists and Occupational Therapists.
 Our clinicians hold relevant tertiary qualifications and are all formally accredited.
 They utilise a broad range of evidence-based theory and practice and work holistically to assist clients in optimising their mental health and wellbeing.

-James Serpesedes
+Dr James Serpesedes

 Clinical Psychologist

-BA (Hons), MPsych (Clinical and Organisational)
+BA (Hons), MPsych (Clinical and Organisational), PhD (Psychology)

 James approaches therapy in an open-minded and collaborative way that is tailored to each client's individual goals.
 He is experienced in working across the lifespan with a broad range of mental health, relationship, and work-related problems.
 James has worked in the disability sector for several years and enjoys helping individuals with disability reach their potential and live fulfilling lives.
 He also has strong experience working with children with developmental disabilities including ASD and ADHD, and supporting their families to overcome challenges that come with these diagnoses.
 His therapeutic work integrates components of cognitive behavioural therapy, schema therapy, dialectical behaviour therapy, acceptance and commitment therapy, and solution-focused therapy.
 James is currently completing a PhD in Organisational Psychology specialising in the field of leadership.